If there is one improvement in home cleaning that’s got the perennially “chilling” Aussie looking up, it’s probably robot vacuum cleaners!

 Modern robot vacuums can connect to your WiFi at home and be controlled from an app on your smartphone!

-You must be eager to know which are the best robot vacuums in Australia at the moment.
+You must be eager to know about the best robot vacuum reviews.

-VacuumShop has put in the hours to do reviews on what we believe to be the most advanced robot vacuum cleaners Australia currently has.
+VacuumShop has put in the hours to do our best robot vacuum reviews on what we believe to be the most advanced robot vacuum cleaners Australia currently has.

 We have also shared expert tips on what to look out for when making a purchase as well as answered some common queries robot vacuum owners have!